 One final class action settlement you might qualify for if you were a part of the Ashley Madison data breach.
 It’s worth a humongous $3,500!
 I thought it was safe when I used my brother’s name.
 Now I can’t collect.
 Dang it!

 Reminder: The forum is a great place to get tax questions answered and find a tax professional in your area.
-The more people the forum the more vibrant it will become.
+The more people active in the forum the more vibrant it will become.